Best lease audit software in 2026: an honest comparison

 Search for "lease audit software" and most results point to Visual Lease, LeaseQuery, or MRI Software.
 None of those tools will tell you whether your landlord's management fee calculation is correct.
 That is not what they are built for.

 The category is split into two fundamentally different product types, and buying the wrong one wastes both money and time.
-This guide explains the difference, covers the main options in each category, and gives specific guidance on which tool fits which use case.
+This guide, written by the founder of CAMAudit after testing reconciliation samples through CAMAudit's 14-rule detection engine, explains the difference, covers the main options in each category, and gives specific guidance on which tool fits which use case.

 Type 1: ASC 842 / IFRS 16 accounting compliance tools.
 These are lease management platforms built for accountants and corporate real estate teams who need to classify leases under accounting standards, track critical dates, and manage portfolio-wide rent rolls.
 Visual Lease, LeaseQuery, Leasecake, and MRI Software all fall into this category.
 They are excellent at what they do.
 Detecting CAM overcharges is not what they do.